Cosys-Lab/Cosys-AirSim/docs/lidar.md

 ## Client API
 Use `getLidarData()` API to retrieve the Lidar data.
-* The API returns a Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.
+* The API returns a full scan Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.
 * Point-Cloud:
   * The floats represent [x,y,z] coordinate for each point hit within the range in the last scan.
   * The frame for the points in the output is configurable using "DataFrame" attribute